The following is a guest post. If interested in submitting a guest post, please read my

-If you’re a recent college grad, if you obtained an MBA or an undergraduate degree, chances are you have student loans.
+If you’re a recent college grad or an undergraduate degree, chances are you have student loans.
 Two-thirds do.
 For those who did borrow, the most recent estimate of the bill is $26,500 per borrower.

 This amount often includes a mix of private and federal loans.
 As you may have heard, private student loans are a time bomb for your finances.
 Paying for college using private loans is like paying with a credit card.
 But that doesn’t stop 33% of people in bachelor’s degree programs from taking out private loans at an average of $12,550 each.

 Why people take on so much debt to pay for college is beyond me.
 It’s so bad that some are forced to put off dreams like having kids or buying a house.
 But here we are, and it must be dealt with responsibly to limit the damage.